MarineFurlan/WIP--AWS_StaticWebSite_Distribution_CloudFront_WAF_HTTPS/README.md

 ## 2. Design Decisions
 <a name="#2-design-decisions"></a>
 ### <ins>Terraform</ins>
 Using IaC ensures reproducibility, version control, and automated deployments.
 The infrastructure can be deployed or destroyed with a single command, optimizing costs and agility.

+### <ins>GitHub feature branches<ins>

+### <ins>GitHub Actions<ins>
 <br/>
 <br/>
 <br/>